 First, buy an EPA-approved disinfectant, such as Clorox or Lysol Disinfectant Spray or Max Cover Mist.
 In a recent press release, the EPA stated that, based on lab testing, the Lysol surface cleaning products were effective against the coronavirus.
 That’s only if they’re used according to the manufacturer’s guidelines.

 To clean a potentially contaminated surface:

 - Spray the disinfectant onto the surface and leave it for the time stated in the instructions

 - Once that time has passed, wipe down the surface

 - Wash your hands properly with soap and water for at least 20 seconds

 For further deep cleaning tips, read our feature on how to deep clean your home while self-isolating.
 Looking for more coronavirus related content?
-Then take a look at our interview with a doctor and COVID-19 commentator, who answers 12 of the most common coronavirus questions, or learn how the best digital thermometers can help you monitor fever, a major coronavirus symptom.
+Then take a look at our interview with a doctor and COVID-19 commentator, who answers 12 of the most common coronavirus questions, or learn how the best digital thermometers can help you monitor fever.